LF-Decentralized-Trust/project-proposals/index.md

--   **Dependent Projects** if any, must be listed, and each dependent project\'s maintainers must sign off on the proposal before it is considered by the TSC.
+-   **Dependent Projects** if any, must be listed, and each dependent project\'s maintainers must sign off on the proposal before it is considered by the TOC.

 -   **Motivation** for this project; a longer justification of the project.
 This may be a couple of hundred words.
 Why is this project better at solving a problem compared to parallel proposals or implemented projects?

--   **Status** of the project: [See lifecycle documentation](https://hyperledger.github.io/tsc/project-lifecycle.html)
+-   **Status** of the project: [See lifecycle documentation](https://hyperledger.github.io/toc/project-lifecycle.html)

 -   **Solution** to the problem addressed in the motivation section.
 Try to make this as detailed as possible.
 The topics given below are